-The second round is open only to the ten best teams based on the total Penalties incurred by the best three Athletes of each nation in the first Competition and the best three Athletes per team in the first round and those teams placed equal for 10th place.
+The second round is open only to the ten best teams based on the total Penalties incurred by the best three Athletes of each team in the first Competition and the best three Athletes per team in the first round and those teams placed equal for 10th place.

-- 4.4 Number of teams in the second round - 4.4.1 The second round is open only to the ten best teams based on the total Penalties incurred by the best three Athletes of each nation in the first Competition and the best three Athletes per team in the first round and those teams placed equal for 10th place.
+- 4.4 Number of teams in the second round - 4.4.1 The second round is open only to the ten best teams based on the total Penalties incurred by the best three Athletes of each team in the first Competition and the best three Athletes per team in the first round and those teams tied on Penalties for 10th place. - 4.4.2.
+For the North American combined Championships for Juniors and Young Riders, the following applies: